What is an optical network?

 Optical networks now use a range of technologies and building blocks to transport potentially Terabits of data over hundreds of kilometres, without needing to convert the signals back into electronic signals.
 They may involve only basic point to point links, used for applications such as Data Centre Interconnect (DCI), Fibre to the Antenna (FTTA), 5G mobile backhaul, National Research and Education Networks (NREN), terrestrial Satcom links to and from Satellite earth stations.
 But core and metro optical networks may use a highly resilient mesh topology, and will employ many complex technologies such as, Dense Wavelength Division Multiplexing (DWDM) and Wavelength Selective Switches (WSS) in ROADMs (Reconfigurable Optical Add Drop Multiplexers) that direct the different channels of the DWDM (Dense Wavelength Division Multiplexed) system to different destinations.

-How do you plan and design an optical network?
+How do you plan an optical network?

-There is a lot you need to know in order to design, plan and manage optical networking projects effectively and efficiently, in order to deliver high capacity, long distance, and cost-effective communications systems.
+There is a lot you need to know in order to plan and manage optical networking projects effectively and efficiently, in order to deliver high capacity, long distance, and cost-effective communications systems.
 But that doesn’t mean that you need to leave it to a network equipment manufacturer (NEMs) who might sell you an expensive, proprietary system.
 The growth in the supply of white box building blocks, available from many component and sub-system vendors, means that now you can put together your own cost-effective solutions

 OTT’s optical networking courses will provide you with the knowledge that you need to design your network, specify all the building blocks and understand how they all work together with the characteristics of the dark fibre infrastructure to provide the link with your required capacity.